mBialczak/simpleARKANOID/README.md

    In my opinion there is plenty of space for the project enhancement and introducing for example: falling debris from the block, some moving obstacles (as MovableObjects) or some static obstacles inside the game screen (as StaticObjects).

 7. CRITERION: Overloaded functions allow the same function to operate on different parameters.
-   NOTE: One function is overloaded with different signatures for the same function name.

    In class Renderer there are two versions of DisplayScreen function: